WHITE PAPER

 Technology partners will have questions about security, data management, integrations, compatibility, upgrades, and maintenance.

 Depending on your organization’s cost or revenue model, you may have to answer questions about what timekeepers will do with the time they’re saving.
 If your organization charges by the hour, you’ll need to show that revenue is not at risk.
-Indeed, clients or stakeholders are likely to appreciate more time going into strategy than drafting, but you’ll want to include that in your considerations.
+Indeed, clients and stakeholders are likely to appreciate more time going into strategy than drafting, but you’ll want to include that in your considerations.

 Getting started: Successful change management within a legal organization